dillonforrest/startup/_posts/2014-10-22-saving-money-on-food.md

 I'm testing a few hypotheses concurrently.
 One, if my primary ingredients are foods that I love, I am more likely to enjoy cooking.
 Two, if I buy cheap cooking tools which I think are cool, I'll enjoy the cooking process more.
 Three, if I focus on perfecting a few dishes at a time, I'll steadily improve my cooking ability and expand my repertoire, and I'll enjoy cooking more in the long-run.

-To test the first hypothesis, I'll stick with simple tasty ingredients.
-Bacon and eggs.
-I will make lots of bacon and lots of eggs, oftentimes in the same meal, but oftentimes in separate meals too.
+To test the first hypothesis, I'll stick with simple recipes that I'll enjoy.
+This means not making my food too bland for the sake of health.
+I should be happy adding extra butter and bacon into whatever I'm cooking if I'll enjoy it more.

 To test the second, I bought a cast iron skillet.
 The ridiculous weight of a cast iron skillet always seemed really bad-ass to me.
 Things that seem bad-ass just make me happy.
 It might sound silly, but I genuinely believe a cast iron skillet could be an important move because I think it's so outrageous for an amateur cook.